Barr authorizes U.S. attorneys to pursue alleged voter fraud | WSGW 790 AM & 100.5 FM

 Barr’s memo quickly prompted the resignation of the Justice Department’s top prosecutor for election crimes, Richard Pilger.

-In an email to his colleagues obtained and tweeted by a former assistant attorney general in the DOJ Civil Rights Division in the Obama administration, Vanita Gupta, Pilger writes, “Having familiarized myself with the new policy and its ramifications … I must regretfully resign from my role.”
+In an email to his colleagues tweeted by Vanita Gupta, the former head of the Justice Department’s Civil Rights Division in the Obama administration, Pilger writes, “Having familiarized myself with the new policy and its ramifications … I must regretfully resign from my role.”
 Pilger is expected to stay on as an attorney in the department’s criminal division.

-CBS News’ Clare Hymes reported that the DOJ press office denied any knowledge that Pilger had resigned.
-But Hymes said she emailed Pilger and received what appeared to be an out of office message confirming that he has stepped down as director.
+The Justice Department press office denied to CBS News that it had any knowledge that Pilger had resigned.
+But a CBS News email to Pilger was met with what appeared to be an out of office message confirming that he has stepped down as director.
 The message said in part, “I am no longer the Director of the Election Crimes Branch, and have stepped back to the line at the Public Integrity Section.”

 The New York Times was first to report Pilger’s resignation.